wireapp/wire-docs/src/how-to/support/triaging_issues.md

 <a id="triaging_issues"></a>

-# Triaging Issues with your Wire Deployment
+# Triaging Issues with your On-Prem Wire Deployment

 ## Introduction

-In order to help our users and their support staff help themselves, we are providing some general guidance for first line troubleshooting of your wire installation.
+In order to help our users and their support staff help themselves, we are providing some general guidance for first line troubleshooting of your On-prem Wire installation.

+## This is only for individuals who have accounts on an On-prem (not cloud) Wire Deployment!

+If you're having a problem with your account on the 'wire.com' domain (the Wire Cloud), please check https://status.wire.com/, verify you are running a recent client (https://wire.com/en/app-download), and contact [Wire support](https://support.wire.com/hc/en-us/request/new).

 ## Being Prepared

-If you are supporting the wire product, there are many things you can do before you have an incident, in order to help quickly resolve issues.
+If you are supporting the Wire product deployed in your network (not Wire.com) there are many things you can do before you have an incident, in order to help quickly resolve issues.

 Please read and understand the content in https://docs.wire.com/latest/understand/overview.html.